Torpedo (car)

 The torpedo body style was a type of automobile body used from 1908 until the mid-1930s, which had a streamlined profile and a folding or detachable soft top.
-The design consists of a hood or bonnet line raised to be level with the car's waistline, resulting in a straight beltline from front to back.
+This design included a hood or bonnet line that was raised to align with the car's waistline, creating a straight beltline from front to back.

 The name was introduced in 1908 when Captain Theo Masui, the London-based importer of French Gregoire cars, designed a streamlined body and called it "The Torpedo".

 The Torpedo body style was usually fitted to four- or five-seat touring cars (cars without a fixed roof) with detachable or folding roof, and low side panels and doors.
 Torpedo cars did not have B pillars, so the only uprights present were those supporting the windshield.

 Similar styles are phaeton and baquet.

 The name is also used for trucks with a hood or bonnet.